 - When to Book: Perivolas usually operates from mid-to-late April until the end of October.
 Reserve at least 3 months in advance (4 months is better) for stays during high season from June through September, and about 2 months in advance for the low and shoulder seasons.

 - How to Book: Booking.com will have the best rates.

 Perivolas – Amenities

 - Pool: Free-form infinity pool overlooking the caldera.
 Not heated.

-- Spa: Small, full service spa with an outdoor jacuzzi with caldera views, and indoor steam room, sauna, and jet shower.
-Full service menu of face and body treatments.
+- Spa: Small, full-service spa with an outdoor jacuzzi with caldera views, an indoor steam room, sauna, and jet shower.
+Full-service menu of face and body treatments.

 - For Disabled Guests: The hotel is unsuitable for guests with mobility issues, as it is on the caldera and filled with stairs.

 - For Families: 16 years and older only, no young children allowed, and no family-centric amenities.